 The Holding Company's Board of Directors is responsible for the preparation of other information.
 The other information includes the Director's Report, Corporate Governance Report, Business Responsibility Report and Management Discussion and Analysis of Annual Report, but does not include the consolidated financial statements and our auditors' report thereon.
-The Director's Report, Corporate Governance Report, Business Responsibility Report and Management Discussion and Analysis of Annual Report are expected to be made available to us after the date of this auditors' report.
+The Director's Report, Corporate Governance Report, Business Responsibility Report and Management Discussion and Analysis of Annual Report and Business Responsibility Report and Management Discussion and Analysis of Annual Report are expected to be made available to us after the date of this auditors' report.